thoughtspot/thoughtspot.github.io/_release/notes.md

 <dlentry id="session-api-enhancement">
 <dt>Session API enhancement</dt>
-<dd>The session REST API service now includes the <code>/tspublic/v1/session/auth/token</code> API to enable a client application to programmatically obtain an authentication token for a ThoughtSpot  user.<br>To access this API, visit the ThoughtSpot Swagger portal.<br>For more information, see <a href="{{ site.baseurl }}/reference/api/session-api.html">session APIs</a>.</dd></dlentry>
+<dd>The session REST API service now includes the <code>/tspublic/v1/session/auth/token</code> API to enable a client application to programmatically obtain an authentication token for a ThoughtSpot  user.<br>To access this API, visit the ThoughtSpot Swagger portal.<br>For more information, see <a href="{{ site.baseurl }}/reference/api/rest-api-reference.html">REST API reference</a>.</dd></dlentry>

 </dl>